CENTEGIX Blog

 Provide Room-Level Accuracy and Visibility

-Analysis of staff and campus-wide alerts of CrisisAlert users shows that only 54% of safety incidents happen in the classroom.
-Your school alert system must protect students in the main building as well as in the parking lot, at the football stadium, in mobile outbuildings, and all the spaces in between.
+Analysis of alerts by CrisisAlert users shows that only about 43% of safety incidents happened in the classroom.
+A school’s alert system must protect students not only in the main building but also across campus: the parking lot, football stadium, mobile outbuildings, and all the spaces in between.

 Be Simple to Learn, Use, and Maintain